 For more information: firstname.lastname@example.org; 907-264-0879

 Law Day, which is celebrated every year on May 1, is a special day focusing on our nation's heritage of liberty under the rule of law.
 This national day of celebration was officially designated by joint resolution of Congress in 1961.
-The 2018 theme enables us to reflect on the separation of powers as fundamental to our constitutional purpose and to consider how our governmental system is working for ourselves and our posterity.
+The 2019 theme - Free Speech, Free Press, Free Society - focuses on these cornerstones of representative government and calls on us to understand and protect these rights to ensure, as the U.S. Constitution proposes, "the blessings of liberty for ourselves and our posterity."

 The 2014 annual Law Day Luncheon featured the keynote address: Law-Related Education--New Frontiers in Community Education and Outreach for Alaska's State and Federal Judiciaries.
 The speakers were L-R: Ninth Circuit Court of Appeals Judge Morgan Christen, Chief Justice Dana Fabe, and U.S. District Court Chief Judge Ralph Beistline.

 The 2015 Law Day Theme was “Magna Carta: Symbol and Freedom Under Law.”
 The Keynote address was “Choosing Alaska’s ‘Tallest Timber’ For the Judiciary: Theory and Practice,” presented by Constitutional Convention Delegate Vic Fischer and Retired Justice Walter Carpeneti.

 For more information about Law Day in your community, contact your local clerk of court or the Area Court Administrator of your judicial district.
 Area Court Administrators are: